CopernicusAustralasia/auscophub/doc/source/index.rst

 The code is available as a tarball from
 `BitBucket <https://bitbucket.org/chchrsc/auscophub/downloads>`_.
 The source code repository is also hosted there.

+Release notes for each version are available at :doc:`releasenotes`.

 To install and run, follow the instructions in the given INSTALL.txt and USAGE.txt files.
 It requires Python, numpy, and GDAL with Python bindings.